tuckerweibell/recipe/readme.md

 - rename all files to match your component's name
 - replace all occurrences of `Component` inside the component's files with your component's name.

-To create a new component, run `npm run create-component` inside the project.
+To create a new component, run `yarn create-component` inside `packages/recipe`.
 You'll see a CLI that guides you through the process.

 After the CLI has finished, all files will have been created in the location you specified.
 You'll need to add an export for your component to `src/index.tsx`.
 For example: